Opendigitalradio/ODR-DabMod/README.md

 The src/ directory contains the source code of ODR-DabMod.

-The doc/ directory contains the ODR-DabMod documentation, and an example configuration file.
+The doc/ directory contains the ODR-DabMod documentation, an example configuration file and a script for munin integration.

 The lib/ directory contains source code of libraries needed to build ODR-DabMod.